SergejBre/SynchroTime/README.md

 * The application allows you to control the time difference between the DS3231 module and the computer with an accuracy of ±2 ms (guaranteed only for the Linux OS) (*).

-(*)⚠️ **Note that the accuracy depends on the accuracy of the underlying operating system; not all systems provide 1-millisecond accuracy!**

 * The application allows you to calibrate the module clock within the range from -12.8 to +12.7 ppm.

 * Calibration by Offset Register is stable over the operating temperature range from 0°C to +40°C (see part **Discussion**).